 Filesystem abstraction

 The file synchronization interface provides a filesystem-like abstraction that works with any kind of data source.
 The external service doesn’t need to provide an actual filesystem - your integration just needs to represent the external data as files and folders.
+For example:- If you are building a website crawler, individual pages could be folders and HTML contents and assets like images or stylesheets could be files.

-- For a notetaking platform, notebooks could be folders with individual notes being files.
+- For a note-taking platform, notebooks could be folders with individual notes being files.

 - For an email provider, mailboxes or labels could be folders and individual emails could be files.